Good to drive alternative to the mainstream offerings

 - Interior quality not quite up with class leaders

 The Suzuki Swift has been a popular supermini choice in the UK since its re-launch in 2005 as a desirable small car rather than a bargain basement offering.
-Yes, there were two previous generations of Swift sold here in the 1980s and 1990s, but they never sold in serious numbers.
+Moreso the Suzuki Swift Sport, which has consistently been a front-running hot hatch since the moment it appeared.